ourlifeloop/marketing/src/cms/training-faqs/q- where-do-i-find-the-display-code-for-my-communitys-tv-display.md

 ---
-question: Q: Where do I find the Display Code for my Community's TV Display?
+question: Where do I find the Display Code for my Community's TV Display?
 answer: "A: Go to the Display tab and select the Display would like to connect to your TV.
 Once in the display details, you will see the Community and Display code are listed at the top middle of the screen.
 This information can